Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US013/01.requirements-engineering/Readme.md

 > **Answer:** Yes.

-> **Question:** And the alphabetical list of employees of that store repeated from the store with the most property listings to the one with the least property listings.
+> **Question:** And the alphabetical list of employees of that store repeated from the store with the most land listings to the one with the least land listings.
 >
 > **Answer:** The answer to this question is to read carefully the acceptance criteria for this US and discuss them with your team...